pyepics/pyepics/doc/installation.rst

   3. The wx module is not automatically tested.

   4. CA is not yet working with 64-bit Python on 64-bit Windows.
-It *does* work with 32-bit Python on 64-bit Linux, and CA works with 64-bit Windows.
-I can get the 64-bit ca.dll to load with 64-bit Python, but there seems to be some disagreement about the lengths of basic C data types (for example, does a double take 8 or 16 bytes).
+It *does* work with 32-bit Python on 64-bit Linux, and Channel Access is known to work with 64-bit  Windows.
+The current status is: I can get the 64-bit ca.dll to load with 64-bit Python, but there seems to be some disagreement about the lengths of basic C data types (for example, does a double take 8 or 16 bytes).
 This is being investigated....

 Development Version
 ~~~~~~~~~~~~~~~~~~~~~~~~